plan2net/sierrha/README.md

 * TYPO3 9 LTS
 * 404: A page/URL that containes a human readable "page not found" message
 * 403: A URL that performs a login and a redirect to a supplied URL (eg. extension "felogin")
+* the web server must be able to reach itself under the configured domain

 ## Installation